In this review, I want to help you find the best business intelligence tools and other reporting software.

 As you can imagine, this Microsoft owned software integrates well with other Microsoft products like Excel, as well as Salesforce CRM, SQL Server Database, Oracle Database, IBM databases, Amazon Redshift, Google BigQuery, Google Analytics, Adobe Analytics, Facebook analytics, and others.

 Power BI starts at $9.99/user/month and has a free 60-day trial.

-Create easy-to-read reports and visual oriented dashboards that display data-rich insights for defining business metrics, locating value, and discovering interconnectivity between tables.
+Create easy-to-read reports and visual oriented interactive dashboards that display data-rich actionable insight for defining business metrics, locating value, and discovering interconnectivity between tables.
 Resources and features include custom applications, embedded visualizations, data science workflows, the ability to host on Public Clouds (like AWS and GCP), and more.

 The downfall of this software is that writing the queries is not incredibly user friendly.
 On top of that, data analytics tasks take a significant amount of time to render and run queries.
-The larger your data pool, the more sluggish it gets.
+When it comes to , it may get sluggish.

 They connect with databases from Redshift, Snowflake, BigQuery, as well as 50+ supported SQL dialects like Amazon Redshift, Google BigQuery, Snowflake, MySQL, Oracle, Amazon Athena, Amazon Aurora, and more.